libxml-raku/LibXML-raku/docs/Parser.md

 Pull Parser (Reader)
 --------------------

 LibXML also provides a pull-parser interface similar to the XmlReader interface in .NET.
 This interface is almost streaming, and is usually faster and simpler to use than SAX.
-See [LibXML::Reader ](LibXML::Reader ).
+See [LibXML::Reader ](https://libxml-raku.github.io/LibXML-raku/Reader ).

 Direct SAX Parser
 -----------------

-LibXML provides a direct SAX parser in the [LibXML::SAX ](LibXML::SAX ) module.
+LibXML provides a direct SAX parser in the [LibXML::SAX ](https://libxml-raku.github.io/LibXML-raku/SAX ) module.

 DOM based SAX Parser
 --------------------

-LibXML also provides a DOM based SAX parser.
-The SAX parser is defined in the module LibXML::SAX::Parser.
-As it is not a stream based parser, it parses documents into a DOM and traverses the DOM tree instead.

 Aside from the regular parsing methods, you can access the DOM tree traverser directly, using the reparse() method: